colts70/The-DFH-Semantic-Grounding-Installation-Guide/README.md

+# DFH v1.0 — Official Installation & Deployment Guide

-This repo is the official DFH v1.0 installation and deployment guide.
+**This repo is the official DFH v1.0 installation and deployment guide.**
 For the conceptual definition of DFH, see: <link to your concept/root repo>.

-This is the modern implementation of Tim Berners original Semantic Web map.”
+*“This is the modern implementation of Tim Berners-Lee’s original Semantic Web map.”*

+---

-Here is the real semantic layer
+## Here is the real semantic layer